 Florida recognizes that jurisdictions are vulnerable to agricultural disruptions, but there is a lack of data to quantify the economic vulnerability from these hazards compared to others.
-8. Vulnerability Analysis and Loss Estimation of State Facilities

 Due to the nature and unpredictability of agricultural disruptions, all property and infrastructure within the agricultural industry in the State of Florida is at risk to these events.
 The majority of the agricultural industry is in the southern part of the state and so these counties would have an elevated risk for agricultural disruptions.